astrxnomo/mc-fast-food/README.md

 ## Installation
 Fast Food is a mod built for the [Fabric Loader](https://fabricmc.net/).
 It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to be installed; all other dependencies are installed with the mod.

+For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

 ## At a Glance

 ### Food and ingredients